Drink Packages

 How We Track This Data

 Every figure in this guide comes from All Aboard Deals' own price tracking.
-We have monitored Royal Caribbean's Cruise Planner prices for Legend of the Seas every day since February 13, 2026 — covering the July 4, 2026 inaugural sailing and the months that follow.
+We have monitored Royal Caribbean's Cruise Planner prices for Legend of the Seas every day since early 2026 — covering the July 4, 2026 inaugural sailing and the months that follow.

 That spans roughly 5,800 tracked beverage prices across six products and about 1,400 internet prices across two products.
 All figures are per person, per night, and reflect the lowest adult price we recorded each day.

-This is about three months of daily package history on a ship that hasn't sailed yet.
-As the launch nears and our tracking window grows, we will update this guide.
+This is about five months of daily package history on a ship that entered service in July 2026.
+Now that she's sailing and our tracking window keeps growing, we keep this guide current.
 For the full cabin, comparison, and inaugural-premium picture, start with our Legend of the Seas pricing guide.

-Cruise Price Tracker scores every Legend of the Seas fare 0-100 against 2.6M+ tracked price snapshots — so you know whether the cabin price is fair before you start adding packages.
-For real-time package price alerts on your specific sailing, All Aboard Deals Pro does the watching for you.
+Our Royal Caribbean price tracker scores every Legend of the Seas fare 0-100 against 8.6M+ tracked price snapshots — so you know whether the cabin price is fair before you start adding packages.
+For real-time package price alerts on your specific sailing, All Aboard Deals Pro does the watching for you — and if you book in CAD, GBP, EUR or AUD, you can track Legend's packages in your own currency so a drop alert reflects a real price move, not the exchange rate.

 Frequently Asked Questions